drduh/macOS-Security-and-Privacy-Guide/README.md

       -d ~/Desktop/backup-2015-01-01-0000.tar.gz.gpg && \
       tar zxvf ~/Desktop/decrypted-backup.tar.gz

-You may also create encrypted volumes in OS X using **Disk Utility**, or using `hdiutil`,
+You may also create encrypted volumes using **Disk Utility**, or `hdiutil`, e.g.:

     hdiutil create ~/Desktop/encrypted.dmg -encryption -size 1g -volname "Name" -fs JHFS+

 Also see the following applications and services: [SpiderOak](https://spideroak.com/), [Arq](https://www.arqbackup.com/), [Espionage](https://www.espionageapp.com/), and [restic](https://restic.github.io/).

 ## Wi-Fi
 OS X remembers access points it has connected to.
-Like all wireless devices, your Mac will broadcast all of these access point names it remembers (e.g. *So-and-so's Router*) each time it looks for a network (e.g. wake from sleep).
+Like all wireless devices, the Mac will broadcast all access point names it remembers (e.g., *MyHomeNetwork*) each time it looks for a network, such as when waking from sleep.

-This is a privacy risk, so remove networks from the list in **System Preferences** when they're no longer needed.
+This is a privacy risk, so remove networks from the list in **System Preferences** > **Network** > **Advanced** when they're no longer needed.

 Also see [Signals from the Crowd: Uncovering Social Relationships through Smartphone Probes](http://conferences.sigcomm.org/imc/2013/papers/imc148-barberaSP106.pdf) [pdf] and [Wi-Fi told me everything about you](http://confiance-numerique.clermont-universite.fr/Slides/M-Cunche-2014.pdf) [pdf].